stat133-sp19/hw-stat133-melodyjt/workout1/README.md

-This assignment involves visualizing shot data of specific NBA players from the Golden State Warriors along with other summaries and visualizations.
-A report will also be included.
+This assignment involves working with large data and complex file structures.
+It also involves working with Github and understanding how to upload files to a repository with git commands.
+Besides logistical skills, this assignment also involves visualizing shot data of specific NBA players from the Golden State Warriors along with other summaries and visualizations.
+The final piece of this assignment is a written report to communicate with words rather than a bunch of code.